Efavirenz / Lamivudine / Tenofovir Disoproxil FumarateBrand Name: Symfi Other Names: EFV/3TC/TDF Drug Class: Combination Drugs

 Some side effects of Symfi can be serious.
 Serious side effects of Symfi include a buildup of lactic acid in the blood (lactic acidosis), severe liver problems, new or worse kidney problems, and mental health problems.
-(See the WARNING box above.)Other possible side effects of Symfi include:
+(See section above: What are the most important things to know about Symfi?)Other possible side effects of Symfi include:

 - Nervous system symptoms (including dizziness, trouble concentrating, drowsiness, trouble sleeping, unusual dreams, and hallucinations).